What we’re doing

 Timeline

-We are working towards providing the completed draft code of practice to the Minister for her approval, by 30 June 2026.
+We are working towards providing the completed draft code of practice to the Minister for consideration for approval by 30 June 2026.
 This will follow drafting, testing, and public consultation phases.

 ACOP scope